-Meghan Markle’s Reps Respond To The Reported Altering Of Her Name On Son Archie’s Birth Certificate
+Meghan Markle's Reps Respond To Reports Of Her Name Being Altered On Son Archie's Birth Certificate

 Fans of the royal couple weighed in on the allegations and appeared to side with Meghan in her latest battle against the tabloids.

-“This is so exhausting.
-Can’t imagine what this is doing to the Duchess.
-She deserves a break!!” wrote one fan.
+"This is so exhausting.
+Can't imagine what this is doing to the Duchess.
+She deserves a break!!" wrote one fan on Twitter.

-“This smear campaign against Meghan is neverending, whenever something negative comes out about another royal (latest being Kate getting bashed for saying she’s ‘exhausted’), a negative story of Meghan comes out either on the same day or days after,” claimed a fan in support of the duchess.
+"This smear campaign against Meghan is neverending, whenever something negative comes out about another royal (latest being Kate getting bashed for saying she's 'exhausted'), a negative story of Meghan comes out either on the same day or days after," a fan tweeted in support of the duchess.